 Model Card Author(s): Cohere Safety Team & Responsibility Council

-Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, categorizing user feedback or flagging messages.
+Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, or categorizing user feedback.
 Performance of embeddings will vary across use cases depending on the language, dialect, subject matter, and other qualities of the represented text.

-Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
+Always refer to the Usage Guidelines for guidance on using the Cohere Platform responsibly.
 Additionally, please consult the following model-specific usage notes:

 - English only: The model provides meaningful representations for English text only.

 - Distributional shift: Embeddings capture the state of the training data at the time it was scraped.
-Downstream classifiers will need to be validated or retrained upon release of new embeddings to ensure that they are still serving their intended purpose.
+Downstream classifiers will need to be validated or retrained upon release of new embedding models to ensure that they are still serving their intended purpose.

-- Longer texts: Sentence embeddings are the average of contextualized word embeddings, and the embeddings of longer sentences may not capture the meaning accurately across the entire sequence length.
+embedoutputs are the aggregation of contextualized word embeddings; hence, the embeddings of longer inputs may not capture the meaning accurately across the entire sequence length.

-Guided by the NAACL Ethics Review Questions, we describe the potential for misuse of the Representation model.
-By documenting adverse use cases, we aim to keep our team accountable for addressing them.
-It is our goal to prevent adversarial actors from leveraging the model to the following malicious ends.
+Guided by the NAACL Ethics Review Questions, we describe below the model-specific concerns around misuse of the Representation model.
+By documenting adverse use cases, we aim to encourage Cohere and its customers to prevent adversarial actors from leveraging our models to the following malicious ends.

 - Extraction of identity and demographic information: Using embeddings to classify the group identity or demographics of text authors or persons mentioned in a text.
 Group identification and private information should be consensually provided by individuals and not inferred by any automatic system.